XHSH-FM

 XHSH-FM is a radio station in Mexico City.
 Broadcasting on 95.3 FM, XHSH-FM carries contemporary music in Spanish from the 1990s until the present, with a focus on romantic songs under the name "Amor".
+The transmitter is located atop a tower in "Ciudad de la Radio" west of the city centre.

 History

-XHSH-FM's history begins with a concession awarded in 1964 to Narciso Solis Huerta, who eventually sold it to FM Radio, S.A. by 1968.
-The station was launched by FM Radio in 1970 as "Radio Amistad", carrying a contemporary music format in English and Spanish.
+XHSH-FM's history begins with a concession awarded on May 14, 1964 to Narciso Solis Huerta, who eventually sold it to FM Radio, S.A. on November 8, 1968.
+The station was launched by FM Radio on August 4, 1970 as "Radio Amistad", carrying a contemporary music format in English and Spanish.

 In 1986, the station became "Stereo Nova", simulcasting XEL-AM 1260 and carrying youth music in Spanish.
-It returned to its old name as "Stereo Amistad" in 1988, with English-language contemporary music, jazz and New Age.
-The name was kept when the station changed to Spanish-language pop and romance music in 1993, but the station became "Mix 95.3", with English contemporary music, a year later.
+It returned to its old name as "Stereo Amistad" in the late 1988, with English-language contemporary music, jazz and New Age.
+The name was kept when the station changed to Spanish-language pop and romance music in 1993, but the station became "Mix 95.3", with English contemporary music, the following year.

-In 1995, Grupo ACIR, owner of FM Radio, S.A. de C.V., added 88.9, 99.3 and 106.5 FM to its stable; previously XHSH was its only Mexico City station.
+In May 1995, Grupo ACIR, owner of FM Radio, S.A. de C.V., added 88.9, 99.3 and 106.5 FM to its stable; previously XHSH was its only Mexico City station.
 This resulted in the Panorama Informativo newscast moving to 88.9 and the Mix format to 106.5.
-XHSH then became "OK" with tropical music, then "La Comadre" with grupera, and from 1997 to 2002 contemporary music in Spanish as "Inolvidable".
-In 2002, it was renamed "Amor".
+XHSH became "OK" with tropical music, then became "La Comadre" with a grupera format on November 24, and from 1997 to 2002 contemporary music in Spanish as "Inolvidable".
+It took on the Amor format from 106.5 FM in 2002, which remains to this day.